mstksg/inCode/copy/entries/monad-plus-3.md

 What makes a move legal?
 Well, the farmer has to be on the same side as whatever is being moved.

-We can re-use our `positionOF :: Plan -> Character -> Position` function here.
+We can re-use our `positionOf :: Plan -> Character -> Position` function here.

 ~~~haskell
 moveLegal :: Plan -> Move -> Bool